owlfox/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Hooray~ IT works!
-image: /img/home-jumbotron.jpg
+image: /img/penguin.jpg

 subheading: I'm a linux user who has seen two kinds of penguins in the bush!
 mainpitch:
   title: Who I am
-  description: Taiwanese, FUUUUUULstack web Developer, Web, Linux, GIS, Assembly, CS:APP, Swimming, Dogs person, trying be be a remote worker, one of the IT crowd, learning to build my own computer.
+  description: Taiwanese, fullstack developer, one of the IT crowd, on my way of learning to build my own computer.
 heading:
 description:
 intro: